mondweep/avkalan/README.md

 This project is a functional web prototype demonstrating potential AI-powered capabilities for the Alps Education platform, inspired by Alps Connect and related use cases.
 It aims to showcase how AI can provide actionable insights for school leaders and teachers regarding student performance, predictions, benchmarking, and data exploration via a chat interface.

 **Note:** This is a prototype using mock data and simulated analyses.
-The AI chat feature uses a real API key embedded directly in the frontend code, which is **highly insecure** and done for demonstration purposes only.
+The AI chat feature now fetches the API key securely from a local backend server (Flask), which loads the key from a `.env` file. **Never hardcode API keys in frontend code or commit them to version control.**

 ## Requirements Demonstrated